LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Derivations

 The characteristic strain represents the strain measured by the detector over the duration of the mission (approximated as a single broad-band burst), whilst the strain amplitude is the strength of the GW emission at each instantaneous moment.
+For a stellar mass binary, the characteristic strain in the $n^{\rm th}$ harmonic is given by (e.g. \citealp[][Eq.\,56]{Barack+2004}; \citealp[][Eq.\,5.1]{ Flanagan+1998})